arkq/bluez-alsa/doc/bluealsa-aplay.1.rst

     (i.e., all messages are logged).

 -v, --verbose
     Make the output more verbose.
+This option may be given multiple times to increase the verbosity.

 -l, --list-devices
     List connected Bluetooth audio devices.